 Helping regional economic development

 As a network of RDAs, EURADA is constantly involved in various initiatives helping regional economic development.
 Those projects are implemented with the cooperation of European partners, with the European Commission and the European Regional Development Fund in particular.
-Discover our different past and on-going projects in details on this page.
+Discover our different on-going projects in detail on this page.

 1st april 2014 to 31st march 2017